 - Feature/Function/Class – Student can identify picture by associated features, functions, or classes.

 Example of Completed Language Tracker

 If you need pictures to help teach your student these early words, we published a set of 150 flash cards that go along with this 50 First Words Language Tracker.
 There are three examples of each noun to promote generalization.
-You can find more details about them on the product page.
+Click to read more about our First Nouns Language Learning Picture Flash Cards.